kabizzle/Tower-Defense/README.md

-# Project Name (replace here!)
+# Tower Defense 2

-This is the template for the projects.
-Please copy the project description here.
+“Tower defense (or informally TD) is a subgenre of strategy video game where the goal is to defend a player’s territories or possessions by obstructing enemy attackers, usually achieved by placing defensive structures on or along their path of attack.”

-You can use Markdown language to render it as formatted **HTML** file.
+In a tower defense game, the enemies move in waves from some position of the map to another.
+The goal of the player is to place towers on their path in order to block, impede, attack or destroy the enemies before they are able to reach their goal.
+The primary object is the survival of the base.

 # Group
-- Member 1
+- Elias Peltokangas
-- Member 2
+- Kabir Bissessar
-- Member 3
+- Juho Poteri
-- Member 4
+- Antti Pekkanen

 # Repository organization
-Your project implementation should follow the skelaton organization in this repository.
+Your project implementation should follow the skeleton organization in this repository.
 See readme.md files in each folder.

 # Project Implementation